swarmcity/SwarmCityConcept/README.md

 ## S01 E05: Going Sour
 In episode 5 Tom tries to make up his mind about where to post his first request.
 There are so many possibilities to choose from!

-In order to decide, Tom checks out the information display for several different hashtags to see their conflict/success ratio, and provider/seeker ratio.
+In order to decide, Tom checks out the information display for several different hashtags.

 He chooses #SCCommShare.